nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 For instance, the user wants to start a revision for `Chapter 1` in the module `CS2113T`, a detailed description of what happens is shown below:

-Step 1: The user is currently in `CS2113T` at the module level.
+* Step 1: The user is currently in `CS2113T` at the module level.

-Step 2: The user executes `revise 1` command to revise the first chapter in the module — which in this case is `Chapter 1`.
+* Step 2: The user enters `revise 1` command to revise the first chapter in the module — which in this case is `Chapter 1`.
 The `revise` command creates `ReviseCommand` which will then be executed.

-Step 3: `ReviseCommand#execute` gets `Chapter1` based on the index provided as well as a list of `card` under the particular chapter by calling `ReviseCommand#getChapter` and `ReviseCommand#getCards` respectively.
+* Step 3: `ReviseCommand#execute` gets `Chapter1` based on the index provided as well as a list of `card` under the particular chapter by calling `ReviseCommand#getChapter` and `ReviseCommand#getCards` respectively.

-Step 4: If the `chapter` is not due for revision yet, `ReviseCommand#promptNotDue()` will prompt the user if he still wants to revise a `chapter` that is not due.
+* Step 4: If the `chapter` is not due for revision yet, `ReviseCommand#promptNotDue()` will prompt the user if he still wants to revise a `chapter` that is not due.
 If the user enters `Y`, the Revise feature will continue execution, else it will return to the main class Kaji, and wait for the next command.

-Step 5: `ReviseCommand#execute` loops through each flashcard and shows the user its contents by calling `ReviseCommand#reviseCard()`  and inside it, `ReviseCommand#rateCard()` is called and makes use of `Ui#getUserInput()` to get user to rate the difficulty of each flashcard.
+* Step 5: `ReviseCommand#execute` loops through each flashcard and shows the user its contents by calling `ReviseCommand#reviseCard()`  and inside it, `ReviseCommand#rateCard()` is called and makes use of `Ui#getUserInput()` to get user to rate the difficulty of each flashcard.

-Step 6: `ReviseCommand#repeatRevision` then repeats the revision session on cards which the user could not answer.
+* Step 6: `ReviseCommand#repeatRevision` then repeats the revision session on cards which the user could not answer.

-Step 7: `ReviseCommand#addHistory` will call `Storage#createHistory` and `Storage#saveHistory` to keep a record of the chapter revised so that the user can look back next time.
+* Step 7: `ReviseCommand#addHistory` will call `Storage#createHistory` and `Storage#saveHistory` to keep a record of the chapter revised so that the user can look back next time.

 The following sequence diagram shows how the Revise feature works:
 ![Sequence Diagram of Revise](UML/revise_seq_diagram.png)